 REFUNDS: Once a player’s registration has been accepted and they have been placed on the draft list or on a team’s roster as a replacement, NO REFUNDS WILL BE GIVEN.

 LEAGUE FORMAT: The league will consist of six (or eight if possible) teams of between 17 and 20 players selected through a draft.
 The draft will normally be held the Thursday before Memorial Day weekend and the regular season will begin the following Tuesday.
 The regular season will consist of 14 – 16 matches.
 The top four teams will qualify for the playoffs.
 All FIFA rules apply, unless otherwise noted as follows:

 - No offsides, except an attacking player may not receive a pass inside the defending team’s 18 yard area from a teammate on the other side of midfield.
 Cherry picking is not acceptable.
 All players are encouraged to play by “gentlemen’s” rules and respect the spirit of the game.
 Leaving slightly early on a run before a pass is made is acceptable, but the referee will issue warnings for blatant cherry picking.

 - No players may be inside the six yard area until the ball is struck on all free kicks (excluding corner kicks).

-- A player receiving a yellow card must immediately go to the bench and may not be replaced by another player or return to the game until the next stoppage of play.
+- A player receiving a yellow card must immediately go to the bench and may be replaced by another player before play resumes.
+The player who received the yellow card may not return from the bench until the next stoppage of play.

 - Goalies: Six second ball holding maximum applies.